Bluetooth-Compose/Bluetooth-Compose/README.md

 *Bluetooth-Compose!*

+And here's a shout-out to Chris Davies at [Velvet Skies](https://velvetskies.com/), who designed the Bluetooth-Compose logo.
+Chris was the UI head at Nokia Entertainment Worldwide, back in Nokia's glory-days, and he is this project's first port of call when it comes to UI and UX.

 ## It's all about communication!

 So we've registered the following domains, and engaged a graphic artist to create the logo: